Nate-Heim/MART341-WebDesign/Assignment-7/ReadMe.md

 Assignment 7 is a made up company I made.
+I wanted to make it look more realistic so I may have added a lot of extra elements here like other boxes and questionaires just to make it look more like an actual website for a company.